 Trans Voices in Horror Poetry Zine

 This project seeks to advocate for the power of poetry and art amidst crisis and uplift the work of emerging trans makers.
 Throughout historic periods of social unrest, resistance poetry has had an outsized impact on morale, achieving a galvanizing effect in the wake of adversity.
-Ariel McCleese will publish a poetry zine centering on the theme of lived horrors, featuring the work of 20 early-career trans poets and four early-career trans illustrators speaking to the unique challenges of our present moment.
-Each artist will be assigned five poems to illustrate with full creative license.
-The zine will be distributed freely among trans folks and allies by donating 200 copies to Bluestockings Cooperative, a queer, trans, and sex worker-owned feminist bookstore in New York City.
+Ariel McCleese will publish a poetry zine centering on the theme of lived horrors, featuring the work of trans poets and early-career trans illustrators speaking to the unique challenges of our present moment.
+The zine will be distributed freely among trans folks, distributed nationally in progressive bookstores, and available for direct order.
+All proceeds will be donated in support of trans advocacy and equality.

 Felicia ‘Fe’ Montes